craigfowler/ShadowRunCampaign/InCharacterIntro.md

 ## The Foundry Brothers

-So, you're with The Brothers, here's a little more about them.
+You're with The Brothers, here's a little more about them.
 Trace far enough back and you'll find out that they're an offshoot from another Redmond gang, **[The Crimson Crush]**.
 The only one who could tell you for sure why the split was croaked a few months ago though.
 That was Davic Bonnie, the old leader of The Brothers.